The Meaning and Development of Public Relations

 Writing for Radio.
 Writing for Television.

 Definitions and Typologies of Crises.
 The Crisis Management Plan and Crisis Management Team.
 Communicating in a Crisis.
 The Aftermath of a Crisis, Reputation Management.
-Writing a Holding Statement.
+Writing Holding Statements.

 ONLINE PUBLIC RELATIONS